.

 A New Way to Support the Pantry: Don’t know what to buy?
 Don’t want to leave the house?
 No problem!
 Click our link, choose items directly from the Norfolk Food Pantry’s Amazon Wishlist, and they’ll be delivered straight to the Pantry.
 It’s the simplest way to give back!

 Change to Days of Service and Service Area: The Norfolk Food Pantry, housed in Battell Chapel at Church of Christ UCC is now open each week on Tuesdays, Wednesdays and Thursdays (not Fridays) from 10 AM to 1 PM.
-Service Area Change: Starting Tuesday, November 11th, the Food Pantry will only be able to serve residents of Norfolk, Winsted, Winchester, Canaan, Falls Village, and Colebrook.
+The Food Pantry serves residents of Norfolk, Winsted, Winchester, Canaan, Falls Village, and Colebrook.
 For more information, please call the UCC Norfolk office 860-542-5721

 Worship